php-http/package-history/README.md

 $request = new MyRequestDecorator($decoratedRequest);
 ```

 The decorated messages are stored under a private `$message` property.
-To ease acces to this property, there is a public `getMessage` method available in both decorators.
+To ease acces to this property, there is a public `getMessage` method available (declared in `MessageDecorator`) which are renamed accordingly (to `getRequest` and `getResponse`) in both decorators.

 ``` php
 use Http\Message\ResponseDecorator;